How to setup a ticket bot

 Context menu settings

-You can start a new ticket using message context menus.
-Similar to Discord private threads.
+You can start a new ticket using message context menus, similar to Discord private threads.
 Right-click a message or long press on mobile, hover over Apps, then select Start Ticket.
 A new ticket will be created with the user who sent the message.

 Start ticket from context menu